yasemin-etc/mimachina/_posts/2020-09-24-S12_Learning_Electronics_Basics.md

 ---
 layout: post
-title: from E-waste to New Life
+title: From E-waste to New Life
 ---
 *Recycling electronics and making circuits / HandsON Activity*